geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 perturbation to the final temperature field.
-The shear wave velocity perturbation $\delta v_s / v_s$ (that is provided by S20RTS) is scaled into a density perturbation $\delta \rho / \rho$ with a constant that is specified in the initial condition section of the input parameter file as &lsquo;Vs to density scaling.&rsquo; Here we choose a constant scaling of 0.15.
-This perturbation is further translated into a temperature difference $\Delta T$ by multiplying it by the negative inverse of thermal expansion, which is also specified in this section of the parameter file as &lsquo;Thermal expansion coefficient in initial temperature scaling.&rsquo; This temperature difference is then added to the background temperature, which is the adiabatic temperature for a compressible model or the reference temperature (as specified in this section of the parameter file) for an incompressible model.
+The shear wave velocity perturbation $\delta v_s / v_s$ (that is provided by S20RTS) is scaled into a density perturbation $\delta \rho / \rho$ with a constant that is specified in the initial condition section of the input parameter file as 'Vs to density scaling.'
+Here we choose a constant scaling of 0.15.
+This perturbation is further translated into a temperature difference $\Delta T$ by multiplying it by the negative inverse of thermal expansion, which is also specified in this section of the parameter file as 'Thermal expansion coefficient in initial temperature scaling.'
+This temperature difference is then added to the background temperature, which is the adiabatic temperature for a compressible model or the reference temperature (as specified in this section of the parameter file) for an incompressible model.